qbaware/homeassistant-eldom/README.md

 Allows you to control Eldom devices via Home Assistant.

-Note that there's only one way to connect to the Eldom devices - via their Cloud APIs.
+Note that there's only one way to control your Eldom devices - via their Cloud APIs.
+There's no support for local network control.

 Supported devices: